jml312/MERN-Start-Automation/README.md

 <h1>MERN Project Start Automation</h1>
-A slighlty opinionated zsh script to create a MERN project with a client and server folder setup (includes redux, react router, and axios)
+A slighlty opinionated zsh script to create a MERN project with a client and server folder setup (includes redux, react router, and axios).
+The process should be about one minute.

 <h2>Installation (for ZSH on mac terminal)</h2>